doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * All [Prerequisites](../README.md#Prerequisites) must be completed.
   * The Azure subscription owner must create a service principal with a *Contributor* Azure RBAC role assignment in advance.
   * The *appId* and *password* of the service principal must be known.
-  * The quick start user must also have a *Contributor* Azure RBAC role assignment on the Azure subscription.
+  * The sample user must also have a *Contributor* Azure RBAC role assignment on the Azure subscription.
 * Complete the steps in [Configure client environment](../README.md#configure-client-environment).
   * Verify you can start a new Bash terminal session
   * Verify the Azure CLI is installed by running `az --version`
   * Verify PowerShell Core is installed by running `pwsh --version`
-  * Verify you have cloned a copy of the GitHub repo with the latest release of the quick start code.
+  * Verify you have cloned a copy of the GitHub repo with the latest release of the sample code.

 ## Getting started

-This section describes how to provision this quick start using default settings.
+This section describes how to provision this sample using default settings.

 * Open a Bash terminal in your client environment.
 * Change the working directory to `~/azurequickstarts/terraform-azurerm-vnet-shared`.
 * Run `az logout` and `az account clear` to reset the user credentials used by Azure CLI.
-* Run `az login` and sign in using the identity you intend to use for the quick starts.
+* Run `az login` and sign in using the identity you intend to use for the samples.
-* Run `az account list -o table` and copy the *Subscription Id* to be used for the quick starts.
+* Run `az account list -o table` and copy the *Subscription Id* to be used for the samples.
 * Run `az account set -s 00000000-0000-0000-0000-000000000000` using the *Subscription Id* from the previous step to set the default subscription.
 * Run `./bootstrap.sh` using the default settings or your own custom settings.
   * When prompted for *arm_client_id*, use the *appId* for the service principal created by the subscription owner.
-  * When prompted for *resource_group_name* use a custom value if there are other quick start users using the same subscription.
+  * When prompted for *resource_group_name* use a custom value if there are other sample users using the same subscription.
   * When prompted for *adminuser*, the default is *bootstrapadmin*.
     * If you use a custom value, avoid using [restricted usernames](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-).
   * When prompted for *adminpassword*, generate a strong password but be sure to escape any [linux special characters](https://tldp.org/LDP/abs/html/special-chars.html).